-As far as the eye can see, the broad landscape of Wrington Vale and the Mendip Hills stretches like a rolling green patchwork blanket to the distant horizon.
-I am standing under an archway in the Barley Wood Walled Garden, just south of Bristol, staring at candy coloured blossom on espalier and cordon fruit trees, growing their slender branches across lichen covered, sunlit Victorian red bricks.
-The garden slants down a gentle, south facing slope, towards a majestic wooded valley, and all around me are the determined chirrup of birdsong, the hum of bumble bees and the tinkering of glasses and crockery.
+As far as the eye can see, the bucolic landscape and broad skies of Wrington Vale and the Mendip Hills stretch like a rolling green patchwork blanket to the horizon.
+I am standing under an archway in the Barley Wood Walled Garden, just south of Bristol, staring at some impossibly beautiful blossoming espalier and cordon fruit trees, growing their slender branches across lichen covered, sunlit Victorian red bricks.
+The garden slants down a gentle, south facing slope, towards a majestic wooded valley, and all around me are the chirrup of birdsong, the hum of bumble bees and the tinkering of glasses and crockery.

 Barley Wood Walled Garden was constructed in 1901 for Henry Herbert Wills, the founder of the Imperial Tobacco Company.
 After his death, the walled garden fell into dereliction, but was saved by the present owner in 1993.
 It was opened to the public in 2000, and it remains open every day of the week.
 There are also artists’ workshops and galleries in some outbuildings at the bottom of the garden, beyond the walls.